Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 ```

 ## 12.6 Recursive structs
-A recursive struct is a struct that has as one (or more) of its fields a struct of its own type (in most cases it will be a pointer to that type).
-They can be used to build more complex data structures like linked-lists and trees.
+A recursive struct is a struct that has as one (or more) of its fields a struct of its own type.
+This must be a pointer to that type, see § 12.6.4.
+Recursive structs can be used to build more complex data structures like linked-lists and trees.

 ### 12.6.1 Linked List
 In code example *12.3_linked_list.jai*, we see how we can build a simple linked list, where each node has a 'payload' field `data`, and a `next` field that points to the next node: